eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/8_helper_function.md

 ---
 title: 1.8 Helper Function
 ---
-Okay, we ventured into terminal.
-That was good.
+Okay, we ventured into terminal for some time.
+That was good!
 Now let's get back to the familiar ground and let's write some Python!

 ## The Application Architecture

-**In notebooks**, your code runs cell by cell, with shared state in memory.
-Each cell can access variables from previous cells, and you often restart the kernel when things get messy.
+**In notebooks**, your code runs cell by cell, with **shared state** in memory.
+Meaning that each cell can access variables from other cells, and you often restart the kernel when things get messy.

 **In applications**, your code must be self-contained and start fresh every time it runs.
 There's no "previous cell" to rely on - everything the program needs must be explicitly provided.
 This fundamental difference shapes how we organize our code.